otocash/masterbuilder/README.md

 Development Process
 -------------------

 The `master` branch is meant to be stable.
-Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready..
+Developers work in their own trees or at [HERE](https://github.com/otocash/masterbuilder), then submit pull requests when they think their feature or bug fix is ready..
 [Tags](https://github.com/otocash/OTOCASH/tags) are created to indicate new official,stable release versions of OTOCASH Core.

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if they don't match the project's coding conventions [coding.txt](/doc/coding.txt) or are controversial.